 No matter what the market does, the trader lets the price hit the stop loss or target.
 The only exception is if there is news coming out, or it is the end of the trading day.
 In both these cases, close all day trading positions just prior to scheduled news releases or at the end of the day.

 The hands-off approach doesn't mean the trader is sitting there doing absolutely nothing while they are in a trade.
 They can continue to analyze the current price action, or find trades in other instruments.

 The Active Management Approach

 With an active management trading approach, a trader has the flexibility to adjust stop loss or target levels, and/or exit a trade earlier than originally planned.
-The trader may also choose to stay in a trade longer than originally planned (see: How Long to Hold Your Day Trading Positions), in an attempt to make a more sizable profit.
+The trader may also choose to stay in a trade longer than originally planned, in an attempt to make a more sizable profit.

 Active trade management gives a trading strategy more flexibility since the trader can adapt to what the market does during a trade.
 If the price doesn't do what they expect, they can close the trade immediately or move the stop loss closer to the entry point so they reduce the size of their loss.

 If the price moves aggressively toward the target, they can push their target further away from the entry point, increasing the potential profit.
 Alternatively, they could simply exit the trade as soon as momentum slows.

 If the price moves toward the target, but then starts heading the other way, the active-management trader can simply close the position, preventing a winning trade from turning into a loser.